DhavalkumarPatel/DhavalkumarPatel/README.md

 ### Hey, I'm Dhaval
-- I'm in the final year of my graduate studies at the University of Toronto with an emphasis in analytics.
+- I'm in the final year of my graduate studies at the University of Toronto.
 - I am captivated by the potential of machine learning, and I am always looking for opportunities to expand my knowledge and skills in this field.
+- Over the past few years, I have attained a wealth of experience in ML/DL through working on projects as part of the university courses, specializations from Coursera, and research partnerships.

 ### coursera-certifications